Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

     Like a shadow of a 3D object, an abstract domain captures some properties while ignoring others.

   - *Soundness is Key.*
-    If the abstraction says "Safe", the concrete packet must be safe.
+    If the abstraction says "Safe", the concrete program must be safe.
-    If the abstraction says "Unknown", the packet might be safe or unsafe.
+    If the abstraction says "Unknown", the program might be safe or unsafe.

   - *Precision vs. Speed.*
-    More complex domains (CIDR vs. Single IP) give better answers but cost more to compute.
+    More complex domains (Interval vs. Sign) give better answers but cost more to compute.

   - *The Merge Problem.*
     Control flow merges force us to combine conflicting information, often leading to precision loss ($top$).